wri/Aqueduct30Docker/readme.md

     2. In step 2), if your budget allows, choose T2.Medium
     [calculate costs](https://calculator.s3.amazonaws.com/index.html)
     3. In step 3)
-        * If you are within a VPC, allow IP addresses to be set
+        1.If you are within a VPC, allow IP addresses to be set
           Auto-assign Public IP = enable
-        * Under advanced, set user data, as file
+        2. Under advanced, set user data, as file
           Upload the startup.sh script from folder other/